-The acquisition of this knowledge can help to provide a more educated outlook on potential solutions for widespread health-related issues.
-Within this degree program, students have the ability to learn how public health differs between cultures and countries and how these differences can be narrowed by international public health initiatives.
+Global public health programs focus on a worldwide perspective.
+A bachelor’s or master’s degree in global health provides an educated view of potential solutions for widespread health issues.
+Students learn how public health differs among cultures and countries, and how these differences can be narrowed by international public health initiatives.

-The Bachelor’s degree in Global Health requires that students complete a minimum of 120 credit hours in order to graduate.
-The global health major has some specialty options such as global health studies and global health promotion.
-Either of these specialties can assist students with becoming more knowledgeable regarding the differing wellness programs and initiatives throughout the world.
-Some sample courses have been listed below this section.
+A bachelor’s degree in global health typically requires that students complete a minimum of 120 credit hours to graduate.
+The global health major has specialty options such as global health studies and global health promotion.
+Both of these specialties help students learn about wellness programs and initiatives throughout the world.
+Some sample courses are listed below.

 Poverty and Global Health

-This course seeks to teach learners about how ethics, socioeconomics, and geography play a role in global health.
-Students in this course may have the option to discuss various disparities that are present within different systems as well as provide some insight into how improvements can be made for safer and healthier environments.
+This course aims to teach students how ethics, socioeconomics and geography play a role in global health.
+Students may discuss the disparities within different systems as well as what improvements can be made for safer and healthier environments.

 Disease and Evolution

-Students taking this course may learn how disease and illness has progressed alongside human evolution.
-An in depth look into how diseases have changed over the years is included, as well as how human change has contributed to a more sophisticated focus on good health.
+Students taking this course learn how disease has progressed alongside human evolution.
+An in-depth look into how diseases have changed over the years is included, as well as how human change has contributed to a more sophisticated focus on good health.

-While some students choose the general track for their degree program, others may choose specialties such as Health Metrics and Evaluation or Leadership and Management for their major.
-Each of these concentrations combine the important aspects of global health to provide for expertise in either management or research.
-Most master’s level programs consist of 42-60 credit hour requirements, which can be completed in 1-2 years.
-Global Health programs are becoming more accessible, however students also have the option to attend online MPH programs with a specialization in Global health.
-The online option can be attractive to students for many reasons.
-Coursework may consist of course room activities as well as written assignments pertaining to research surrounding global public health.
-Some sample classes can be found below.
+While some students choose the general track for their master’s in global health degree, others may choose specialties such as Health Metrics and Evaluation or Leadership and Management for their major.
+Each of these concentrations combines the important aspects of global health to provide for expertise in either management or research.

 Global Health Challenges

-This course takes on a different outlook of global health from a problematic perspective.
-Students taking this course may be given a look at the various challenges that can arise in global health, such as cultural differences, language barriers, and health priorities.
-Some topics discussed in this course may include health care policies and funding, reform, and health promotion.
+This course takes a look at global health from a problematic perspective.
+Students in this course may study the various challenges that can arise in global health, such as cultural differences, language barriers and health priorities.
+Some topics discussed in this course include health care policy, health care funding and reform, and health promotion.

 Biostatistics for Global Health

-Students taking this course may be familiarized with some of the data-related concepts in global health.
-More studies and research projects include some aspect of biostatistics, which are important to determining trends and the effectiveness of treatment programs.
+Students taking this course learn data-related concepts in global health.
+More studies and research projects include some aspects of biostatistics, which are important to determining trends and the effectiveness of treatment programs.
 Tendency and variability may be discussed, as well as some methods for determining population samples and their meaning.
-This course also outlines some of the various interpretation methods and uses for data as the class progresses.
+This course also outlines some of the various interpretation methods and uses for data.

 Ethics for Global Health Research

-Ethics for Global Health Research is a course that encourages students to follow ethical guidelines through their studies and their career.
-When working with the public, it is important for students to remember that their data is based on real-life individuals.
-This ability to personify data can allow for a more ethical frame of mind when working with clients throughout a career.
-The information provided in this course can assist students with gaining a higher respect for the people in which they serve.
-This course may use case studies and discussions to help bring to light some potential ethical dilemmas and situations that can enlighten students on their practice in the field.
+Ethics for Global Health Research encourages students to follow ethical guidelines in their studies and their careers.
+When working with the public, it is important for students to remember that their data is based on real people.
+This ability to personify data can allow for a more ethical frame of mind when working with clients.
+The information provided in this course can help students develop a higher respect for the people they serve.
+This course may use case studies and discussions to bring to light potential ethical dilemmas and situations that can enlighten students on their practice in the field.
 Individual research projects or presentations may also be required.

 Doctorate of Global Public Health Programs

-The doctoral level program in global health focuses on the research-oriented data used in global health programs.
-Most of the curriculum for this degree program provides learners with the opportunity to look deeper into global health epidemics in an effort to develop a leadership perspective in the creation and implementation of helpful health-related policies.
-Independent fieldwork and studies may be required in this program, which can be found in online format at various universities.
+Earning a Ph.D. in global public health enables students to look deeper into global health epidemics.
+This helps them develop a leadership perspective in the creation and implementation of health-related policies.
+Independent fieldwork and studies may be required in a doctorate-level program, which can be found in an online format at many universities.

-As with most doctoral level degree programs, this specific program requires that students take part in 2-4 years of advanced studies.
-The credit hour requirement can vary depending on the college, but most have between 60-72 credit hour programs available.
-Students may also choose a specific route for their degree program, which provides more focus into their chosen area of expertise.
-One example concentration includes Global Health Epidemiology and Control.
-Depending on the specialty, the courses for this program may differ entirely.
-Some of the core components of the doctoral program are included below this section.
+Students may choose a concentration for their degree program that provides more focus on their chosen area of expertise.
+An example concentration is Global Health Epidemiology and Control.
+Depending on the concentration, courses for a Ph.D. program may differ entirely.
+Some of the core components of the doctoral program are included below.

 Qualitative Research Methods and Analysis

-Students taking this course may be instructed on the proper methods of gaining insight through the use of group studies, interviews, and individual discussions.
-Methods such as these are useful in the field of global health to determine descriptive ideals about the usefulness of programs as well as the needs of certain groups.
-Students may be expected to perform various qualitative research projects throughout the duration of this course.
+Students taking this course may be instructed on the proper methods of gaining insight through the use of group studies, interviews and individual discussions.
+Methods such as these are useful in the field of global health to determine the usefulness of programs as well as the needs of certain groups.
+Students may be expected to perform various qualitative research projects throughout the course.

 Measurement in Global Health